 Chin Chin is not exclusively a steak outfit – it serves a typical range of local pub fayre, such as fish, pork ribs or curry.

-We went for the signature ojo de bife (rib-eye) for 220 pesos each, garnished with fries, and of course washed down with a craft beer.
+We went for the signature ojo de bife (rib-eye), garnished with fries, and of course washed down with a craft beer.
 As it seems the norm for Buenos Aires steakhouses to serve enough meat to feed a small army, we were almost taken aback by the more manageable portion, but it was still more than enough to fill us up, and full of juicy flavour.
 You’ll struggle to find a better steak for the price.

-Final bill for two (steak, fries and a pint of craft beer each): 620 pesos
+Final bill for two (steak, fries and a pint of craft beer each): USD $36

 El Zanjón del Gato (our favourite all-round experience)